 Yes, it is certainly true that many recently developed technologies can promise a veritable host of enticing benefits while simultaneously promising both efficiency as well as greater ease of use.
 Nevertheless, it is pretty rare for the first iterations of such technological enhancements to be enthusiastically adopted by the end users.

-VR technology is not a relatively new phenomenon, rather it has been around for a long time.
-As a matter of fact, the technology had actually been invented way back in the 1950s.
+Speech technology is not a relatively new phenomenon, rather it has been around for a long time.
+As a matter of fact, the technology had actually been invented way back in the 1950’s.
 This means that it has essentially been evolving for around six decades.
 And now, after so many years of refinement and sophistication, the speech recognition technology available today is a far cry from its primitive ancestors.
 There has been a significant impact of speech recognition technology in healthcare.

-In fact, in our day to day world we have only to look at Google’s Assistant, MSN’s Cortina and Apple’s Siri to see just how much we depend on VR to get though our day to day activities.
+In fact, in our day to day world we have only to look at Google’s Assistant and Apple’s Siri to see just how much we depend on speech technology to get though our day to day activities.

 However, for an industry as sensitive as heath care, the implementation of any sort of speech recognition protocol is not just an added convenience, but rather, it is absolutely imperative that the tools be both reliable enough as well as accurate enough to ensure that all physicians’ notes, diagnosis and patent records are as accurate as they possibly can be.
 However, if we see the growth of speech recognition in the healthcare industry as a whole, it indicates that speech recognition tools, equipment and software are all clearly up to the task.